-Standard chemotherapy provides higher survival rate than experimental in lung cancer patientsSeptember 6th, 2012 in Cancer /
+Standard chemotherapy provides higher survival rate than experimental in lung cancer patientsSeptember 6, 2012 in Medicine & Health / Cancer

 Treatment with pemetrexed, carboplatin and bevacizumab followed by maintenance pemetrexed and bevacizumab (Pem+Cb+B) is no better than standard therapy with paclitaxel, carboplatin and bevacizumab followed by bevacizumab (Pac+Cb+B) in patients with advanced non-squamous non-small cell lung cancer (NS-NSCLC), according to research presented at the 2012 Chicago Multidisciplinary Symposium in Thoracic Oncology.
 This symposium is sponsored by the American Society of Clinical Oncology (ASCO), the American Society for Radiation Oncology (ASTRO), the International Association for the Study of Lung Cancer (IASLC) and The University of Chicago.

 According to the American Cancer Society, lung cancer is the number one cause of cancer deaths in men and women each year.
 The current standard treatment for advanced NS-NSCLC patients, the most common form of advanced NSCLC, is either Pac+Cb+B or pemetrexed plus cisplatin.
 This trial sought to define a new standard of care by comparing Pac+Cb+B to the experimental chemotherapy regimen Pem+Cb+B to determine if either improved overall survival for late-stage lung cancer patients.
 Pemetrexed plus cisplatin was not tested in this trial.